hanxiaomax/Learncpp_CN/docs/4-6-Fixed-width-integers-and-size_t.md

 For consistency, it’s best to avoid _std::int8_t_ and _std::uint8_t_ (and the related fast and least types) altogether (use _std::int16_t_ or _std::uint16_t_ instead).

-Warning
+!!! warning "注意"

 	Avoid the 8-bit fixed-width integer types.
 If you do use them, note that they are often treated like chars.

-Integral best practices
+## Integral best practices

 Given the various pros and cons of the fundamental integral types, the fixed-width integral types, the fast/least integral types, and signed/unsigned challenges, there is little consensus on integral best practices.

 Our stance is that it’s better to be correct than fast, better to fail at compile time than runtime -- therefore, we recommend avoiding the fast/least types in favor of the fixed-width types.
 If you later discover the need to support a platform for which the fixed-width types won’t compile, then you can decide how to migrate your program (and thoroughly test) at that point.

-Best practice
+!!! success "最佳实践"

 	-   Prefer `int` when the size of the integer doesn’t matter (e.g. the number will always fit within the range of a 2-byte signed integer).
 For example, if you’re asking the user to enter their age, or counting from 1 to 10, it doesn’t matter whether int is 16 or 32 bits (the numbers will fit either way).
 This will cover the vast majority of the cases you’re likely to run across.
 	-   Prefer `std::int#_t` when storing a quantity that needs a guaranteed range.
 	-   Prefer `std::uint#_t` when doing bit manipulation or where well-defined wrap-around behavior is required.

 	Avoid the following when possible:

 	-   Unsigned types for holding quantities
 	-   The 8-bit fixed-width integer types
 	-   The fast and least fixed-width types
 	-   Any compiler-specific fixed-width integers -- for example, Visual Studio defines __int8, __int16, etc…

-What is std::size_t?
+## What is std::size_t?

 Consider the following code: